pchapin/obscura/README.md

 =======

 Obscura is a Java program that implements the OpenPGP standard.
-It is intended primarly as a source of exercises and assignments for students in my Secure Programming class at Vermont Technical College (as well as possibly other classes).
+It is intended primarly as a source of exercises and assignments for students in my Secure Programming class at Vermont State University (as well as possibly other classes).
 Thus its primary purpose is educational.

 Setting Up
 ----------